 Deciding what to feed your dog – or anyone in your care for that matter – isn’t something you should take lightly.
 Apart from exercise and mental health, diet is the biggest contributor to wellbeing.
 Feeding a healthy dog food is really important.

 The eating habits we set up can mean the difference between a long and healthy life and programming our loved ones for failure.
 I’d like to share with you some of the most important principles that I apply in pursuit of the perfect canine diet.

-I lead by example; all three of my dogs are lean, healthy and energy filled cuddle-monsters.
+I lead by example; all four of my dogs are lean, healthy and energy filled cuddle-monsters.
 My aim is to inspire you to produce your own dog’s meals.

 If you’re happy with the current food you’re feeding, then incorporating even some of these suggestions will benefit your dog.

 Remember, it doesn’t have to be all or nothing.
 Do what you can, when you can.
 Some change is better than no change.
 Remember, You are What You Eat!

 Here are my top 15 tips to improve your dog’s diet today…

 1. Discard the marketing hype and take the label test

 No matter how entertaining, relying on advertisements for nutritional information is not ideal.